fogleman/hmm/README.md

 ### Visual Guide

 Click on the image below to see examples of various command line arguments.
+You can try these examples yourself with this heightmap: [gale.png](https://www.michaelfogleman.com/static/hmm/guide/gale.png).

 ![Visual Guide](https://www.michaelfogleman.com/static/hmm/guide/all.png)